 Frankston’s Green Wedge includes section of the greater South-East Green Wedge that covers parts of Carrum Downs, Frankston North, Skye and Langwarrin, and a smaller portion in the Mornington Peninsula Green Wedge that covers parts of Langwarrin South and Frankston South.
 The Frankston Green Wedge is an important asset for the city in terms of sustainable land management, biodiversity protection, extractive industries and landscape amenity.

 Frankston’s Green Wedge

 Council’s Municipal Strategic Statement (MSS) identifies the Frankston Green Wedge as one of the key non-urban areas designated in the state government’s metropolitan strategy (Plan Melbourne 2017-2050) and that it contains a wide range of environmental, economic and social values.
 The various future roles of the Green Wedge land will need to be further defined and protected.

 The Local Planning Policy Framework (LPPF) of the Frankston Planning Scheme contains objectives that relate to the future management and protection of the Frankston Green Wedge.
-The LPPF requires the preparation of a Green Wedge Management Plan (GWMP) for the municipality.
+The LPPF and Planning Practice Note 31 require the preparation of a Green Wedge Management Plan (GWMP) for the municipality.
 This is a substantial undertaking that requires the commitment of resources over an extensive period, for research, consultation, implementation and proper evaluation.